emmett-framework/granian/README.md

-                                  The maximum amount of time in seconds a worker will be kept alive before respawn [env var: GRANIAN_WORKERS_LIFETIME; x>=60] --factory / --no-factory        Treat target as a factory function, that should be invoked to build the actual target [env var: GRANIAN_FACTORY; default:
+                                  The maximum amount of time in seconds a worker will be kept alive before respawn [env var: GRANIAN_WORKERS_LIFETIME; x>=60] --workers-graceful-timeout FLOAT
+                                  The maximum amount of time in seconds a worker has time to gracefully stop.  [env
+                                  var: GRANIAN_WORKERS_GRACEFUL_TIMEOUT;
+                                  default: 30.0]
+  --factory / --no-factory        Treat target as a factory function, that
+                                  should be invoked to build the actual target [env var: GRANIAN_FACTORY; default: